Papercourt – Birding walks around this site

 Walk 1 (from Point A via Points B and C)

 At the junction of the B382 and the A247 is a free car park (Grid Ref TQ019569).
 Cross the road, after parking, and walk south down the A247 past the signpost for Send.
 After crossing the River Wey, and passing three houses on the left, turn left and join a public footpath at Point A. At the time of writing there is no public footpath sign.
 After about 75 metres a barbed wire fence appears.
 Take the path that leaves the barbed wire fence to the left.
 This is a good place to look for Stonechat (present in summer and winter).
+If the stile area is flooded, there is an alternative stile further along on the right.
 Although, on the OS map the footpath is straight, the footpath bends slightly past some willows and small oak trees as it follows the curves of the River Wey (listen here for warblers in the phragmites in the summer).
 At this point another public footpath goes off to the left following the River Wey but remain on the main, wide track (walking in the direction of office buildings).
 Look out here for Kestrel (which often perches on the high tension cables) and occasionally one of the Woking Peregrines may be seen hunting here.
 In winter you can usually see flocks of Meadow Pipit and Linnet.

 Walk 2 (from Point D via Points E, G and H or J)